Water fight: Wet Monday

-One-hit Scores

-Variation on OHK, but instead of player elimination, a point is awarded for a soak, but the soaked player continues to play shortly after.

-Capture the flag

-This is where you try to stay dry while soaking your opponents with water.
-The objective is to stay dry and get into enemy territory and to find the enemy flag.
-The first team to bring the enemy's flag back to their own territory wins.

-Soaker tag

-This game works like the game of tag, but using soakers and stream hits to determine who is 'It'.

 Water dispensing devices

 Water guns

 The original water guns were made of metal and fashioned after actual firearms.
 These early pistols did not dispense much water, but would likely be used like an early form of pepper spray, being filled with dangerous chemicals.
 Modern water weapons are much more capable of delivering larger volumes of water over greater distances.

 Hoses and sprinklers

 Common water dispensing devices, but are considered unfair or for refilling use only in most organized games due to the 'unlimited' nature of their water supply.

 Water balloons

 Small rubber balloons similar to party balloons, though usually much smaller, that can be used to dispense relatively large amounts of water to a target.
 Coming in a wide range of varieties, including multicolored and grenade color, water balloons are filled with water, tied and dispensed to a target (usually by hand).
 When a balloon reaches a target, the balloon usually breaks, resulting in the water covering the target.
 Water balloons are useful in several ways that soakers cannot be used.
 First, they have a wide blast radius, so if multiple targets are fairly close together, all or most can be soaked with only a single balloon.
 Also, this allows them for use when a target is behind a barrier, because a balloon does not have to directly hit a target to soak them, like a stream of water from a soaker.
-Secondly, balloons can dispense a larger amount of water to a target faster than most common soakers, and a user doesn't need a bulky, hard plastic soaker to soak a target.
+Secondly, balloons can dispense a larger amount of water to a target faster than most common soakers, and a user does not need a bulky, hard plastic soaker to soak a target.
 Disadvantages of water balloons are that less water can be carried by one person without a bag, and soakage range is dependent on the thrower's arm (except for launchers).
 Also, water balloons take longer to fill up and tie than soakers, and are rather fragile (they can often break when being transported, resulting in a wet user, not a wet target).
 Also, if playing with teams, one team may, for example, get a fort and the other may get access to water balloons.